mslinn/jekyll_from_to_until/README.md

 gem 'jekyll_from_to_until'
 ```

-And then execute:
+And then install in the usual fashion:

     $ bundle install

-Or install it yourself as:

-    $ gem install jekyll_from_to_until

 ## Syntax